 - 2 tablespoons peppermint white chocolate syrup (use more or less to taste)

 - 2 shots of espresso or 6 ounces strongly-brewed coffee

 Peppermint White Chocolate Syrup

-- Combine cream and sugar in a saucepan over medium heat and bring just to a boil.
-Meanwhile, place white chocolate in a microwave-safe bowl.
+- Combine cream and sugar in a saucepan set over medium heat, and bring just to a boil.
+Meanwhile, place chopped white chocolate in a microwave-safe bowl.

 - Pour hot cream mixture over chocolate and let sit for 5 minutes.
 Whisk until smooth, microwaving for about 10 seconds if needed to ensure all chocolate is completely melted.
 Whisk in the peppermint extract.

 - Strain through a fine-mesh sieve into a jar or other airtight container.
-Cool at room temperature, and then transfer to refrigerator to store.
+Transfer to the refrigerator to store until ready to use.

 Peppermint White Chocolate Mocha

 - Combine milk and peppermint syrup together and froth using a milk frother or other method of choice (see post above for more info).